 Participation in a laboratory intercomparison program should be conducted initially and at least once every 12 months thereafter, and after equipment repair, to verify that the conversion factor used by the CR monitor is accurate.
 This is done by comparing the unit's response to a known radon concentration.
 At this time, the correct operation of the pump should be verified.
-Participation in EPA's National Radon Proficiency Program (RPP) did not satisfy the need for annual calibration, as this Program was a performance test rather than an internal calibration.
+Participation in the EPA National Radon Measurement Proficiency (RMP) Program does not satisfy the need for annual calibration, as this Program is a performance test rather than an internal calibration.